Embedding Principle in Depth for the Loss Landscape Analysis of Deep Neural Networks: Related works

-The contribution of our work is summarized as follows: \begin{itemize} \item[(i)] We discover a general embedding principle in depth, which shows that loss landscape of a deep NN inherits all critical points from shallower NNs. \item[(ii)] We propose a critical lifting operator, which explicitly characterizes the hierarchy of critical manifolds from shallower NNs in an NN loss landscape. \item[(iii)] The critical lifting unravels a general strategy to avoid lifted critical manifolds through suppressing layer linearization, which provides new insight to batch normalization and large dataset. \item[(iv)] The critical lifting highlights a layer pruning approach of detecting and merging effectively linear layers. \end{itemize}
+To evaluate the practical implications of the embedding principle in depth, we conduct a comprehensive set of numerical experiments.
+These experiments reveal that the practical training dynamics of deep NNs indeed encounter these lifted critical points, resulting in similar training dynamics between deep and shallow networks.
+Furthermore, we observe that through the critical lifting process, lifted critical points exhibit increased degeneracy, which aligns with the empirically observed highly degenerate critical points within the loss landscape~\cite{sagun2016singularity}.
+The embedding principle in depth also provides new understanding to the optimization benefits of batch normalization~\cite{ioffe2015batch} and the use of larger datasets.
+In the final part of our experimental study, we explore the aspect of network compression, proposing a method for layer pruning.

-Remark that, all proofs for our theoretical results and code for experiments are provided in Supplements.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec:related-works}, we review related works.
+In Section~\ref{sec:pre}, we provide a brief introduction to deep neural networks and the back propagation process.
+In Section~\ref{sec:theory-embedding}, we lay out the theory of the embedding principle in depth.
+Section~\ref{sec:exp} presents a range of practical effects to corroborate our theoretical insights.
+In Section~\ref{sec:discussion}, we contrast the differences between the embedding principles in width and depth and discuss other network architectures beyond fully-connected networks.
+We conclude the paper in Section~\ref{sec:conclusion}.
+Detailed proofs are provided in Appendix~\ref{app:proofs}.

-\section{Related Works}
+\section{Related works}

-The loss landscape of DNNs is often very complex in general \citep{skorokhodov2019loss}.
-Different directions of a minimum can have very different sharpness \citep{he2019asymmetric}.
-Moreover, different training algorithms find global minima with different properties, such as SGD often finds a flatter minimum compared with GD \citep{keskar2017large,wu2017towards}.
-The loss landscape of shallow NNs with specific activations has also been studied in detail~\citep{du2018power,soltanolkotabi2018theoretical,cheridito2021landscape}.
-However, these works do not discuss the relation of critical points among different network structures.
+The loss landscape of deep neural networks is notoriously complex due to its high-dimensionality and non-convex nature \cite{skorokhodov2019loss}.
+Certain directions of a minimum can exhibit markedly different sharpness \cite{he2019asymmetric}.
+Moreover, different training algorithms find global minima with different properties, such as SGD often finds a flatter minimum compared with GD \cite{keskar2017large,wu2017towards}.
+Although previous studies have provided detailed investigations on the loss landscape of shallow NNs with specific activations \cite{du2018power,soltanolkotabi2018theoretical,cheridito2021landscape}, the relationship between critical points across different network architectures remains largely unexplored.